AlexanderMikey/MudaMude/README.md

 # FrontEnd-MudaMude

+Front-End MudaMude in 24 inch screen

-MudaMude is a website platform based on a software engineering project in finding events and activities for youth and students.
+MudaMude is a website platform based on a software engineering project in finding events and activities for youth and students

 Feature
 1. Event : Find events & activities such as online webinar & seminar